 The work given to our students is demanding and matches the aims of our curriculum in being coherently planned and sequenced towards cumulatively sufficient knowledge.
-Over the course of study, our teaching is designed to help students to remember long term the content they've been taught and to integrate new knowledge into larger ideas.
+Over the course of study, our teaching is designed to help students to remember long-term the content they've been taught and to integrate new knowledge into larger ideas.

-Our teachers and leaders use assessment well, for example to help students embed and use knowledge fluently, or to check understanding and inform teaching.
+Our teachers and leaders have been using CPD this year to review our assessment processes and explore how to use it to help students.
 Our leaders understand the limitations of assessment and don't use it in a way that creates unnecessary burdens on staff or students.